desouradeep/Expense-Manager/README.rst

 RUN THE PROGRAM:
 ----------------

-To start the program, you can either execute the program from a terminal by executing command "*expensemanage*" OR you can also find it under the *applications > office* menu.
+To start the program, you can either execute the program from a terminal by executing command "*expensemanager*" OR you can also find it under the *applications > office* menu.